Wall Street jumps as banks lead indexes to new highs

 "People are indeed trying to participate in the rally, but at the same time, they're trying to be cautious," said Brad McMillan, chief investment officer of Commonwealth Financial, based in Waltham, Massachusetts.

-The S&P 500 financial sector index .SPSY rose 1.7 percent, while the S&P transports group index .SPLRCTRN gained 1.4 pct.
+The S&P 500 financial sector index rose 1.7 percent, while the S&P transports group index gained 1.4 pct.

 During the session, the Dow hit an all-time intraday high of 15,219.55, while the S&P 500 climbed to an all-time intraday high of 1,651.10.